 Self-importation has some risks associated with it.
 You do not have the quality protection provided by drugs evaluated and listed on the ARTG.
 You need to be careful about the veracity of the website.
 Supply time may vary and the postage time could be delayed if customs investigates the package.
 Self-importation is legal, but not routine.
 Having a valid Australian prescription, completed by a registered medical practitioner and completing all the paper work will facilitate the process but patients should allow up to eight weeks for delivery.

 The first PrEP study in Australia, VicPrEP, led by A/Prof Edwina Wright in Melbourne, is now full (for more information see www.vicprep.csrh.org).
-A large PrEP demonstration study, PRELUDE, led by Dr Iryna Zablotska from the Kirby Institute, is currently enrolling participants in NSW and is designed to provide access to PrEP to at least 300 people (for more information see http://prelude.org.au/).
-A smaller study led by A/Prof Darren Russell will commence recruitment in Queensland in April 2015 and information will be at www.hivfoundation.org.au once it becomes available.
+A large PrEP demonstration study, EPIC NSW run by the Kirby Institute, is currently enrolling 3700 participants in NSW and is designed to provide access to PrEP (for more information see http://epic-nswstudy.org.au).
+A study led by A/Prof Darren Russell commenced recruitment in Queensland in April 2015 (for more information see www.hivfoundation.org.au)

-e http://www.aids-drugs-online.com/ which sources low-cost generic versions of HIV medications from various overseas manufacturers.
+The website http://www.aids-drugs-online.com/ is a source for low-cost generic versions of HIV medications from various overseas manufacturers.
 Other suppliers can be found by typing "aids drugs online" into your search engine.
 Please be aware that the brand names used on AIDS Drugs Online are not the same as the brands in Australia:

 a.
 Australian brand name: Truvada